PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/README.md

 # Project 4 - Segment Routing & Traffic Engineering

-This repository contains a realistic dual‑site service‑provider topology implemented entirely with **Cat8000v 17.15.01a** images, using Segment Routing MPLS and traffic engineering on CML-2.8.1.
+This repository contains a realistic dual‑site service‑provider topology implemented entirely with **IOS XRv 9000v 24.3.1** images, using Segment Routing MPLS and traffic engineering on CML-2.8.1.
 The environment demonstrates how a regional ISP (AS 65001) can deliver deterministic traffic engineering, rapid fail‑over, and cost‑optimised peering.

 ---

 ## What This Lab Does
 This lab builds a regional ISP (AS 65001) operating two Points of Presence (PoPs): **Oslo** and **Bergen**, to learn how real service providers work.
-Each PoP provides paid transit, public peering, and dual‑stack connectivity for a customer network that is also present in both cities.
+Each PoP provides paid transit and public peering for a customer network that is also present in both cities.
 The lab covers:

 - **BGP route reflection** - scaling iBGP without full mesh
 - **Segment Routing MPLS** - modern traffic engineering